 "This year's award recipients demonstrate that planners can help communities move forward to more equitable and prosperous outcomes, even when faced with uncertainty," said Kristen Asp, AICP, 2021 APA awards jury chair.
 "Planning is necessary to keep communities thriving and to ensure a better quality of life for all residents."

 Daniel Burnham Award for a Comprehensive Plan

 The new city-wide comprehensive plan aims to prioritize equitable and sustainable growth in the city over the next 20 years.
-The plan focuses on environmental justice, walkability and economic growth and outlines six "big moves" to guide implementation.
-Recognizing the city's history of racist policies, the planning team took special care to ensure all Richmonders can see their influence in Richmond 300.
+The plan focuses on environmental justice, walkability, and economic growth and outlines six "big moves" to guide implementation.
+Recognizing the city's history of racist policies, the planning team took special care to ensure all Richmonders could see their influence in Richmond 300.

 Advancing Diversity & Social Change in Honor of Paul Davidoff